 - Set up a garden visit and coordinate a schedule with the garden leadership

 - Does your organization want to schedule a community service workday at a community garden?
-Contact the Community Gardening Program Coordinator
+Contact the Extension office for more information.

 Forsyth Community Gardening offers training and support for local leaders to serve as Mentors to community gardens across the county.
 New Mentors first complete training sessions covering the community organizing skills and basic horticultural knowledge needed to start and sustain a community garden.

 After the initial training, Mentors are either matched with a community garden of their choosing to provide guidance (often a garden where they are already involved), or work with the Community Gardening Coordinator to identify a program-wide role based on their gifts.
 To continue growing their knowledge, skills, and networks, Mentors also participate in monthly garden meetings, gardening workshops, and a ‘buddy program’ that pairs Mentors for mutual support and learning.
-If you’re interested in becoming a mentor or finding a mentor, please contact the Community Garden Coordinator.
+If you’re interested in becoming a mentor or finding a mentor, please contact the Extension office for more information.